gbif/hp-grscicoll/about.md

 ### Occurrences published on GBIF

-The GBIF interprets every new occurrence published.
+The GBIF interprets every newly published occurrence.
 If this occurrence has a value for any of the following terms, the interpretation will attempt to link it to a GRSciColl entry by using the GRSciColl lookup service:
 * `institutionCode`
 * `collectionCode`
 * `institutionID`